desirerichard/KekesVoyages/README.md

 ### Sequence Diagram :

-We have integrated the previously seen business rules into the sequence diagram.
+We have integrated the rules into the sequence diagram.
 Put the relationships between the classes as well as their methods.